 So Coren divided dogs into six intelligence tiers:

-- Dogs learn new commands with less than FIVE tries.
+- Cream of the crop: Dogs learn new commands with less than FIVE tries.
 They also obey 95% of the time.

-- Dogs learn new commands within 5-15 tries.
+- Still smart: Dogs learn new commands within 5-15 tries.
 They obey around 85% of the time.

-- Dogs learn new commands within 15-25 tries.
+- Getting slower: Dogs learn new commands within 15-25 tries.
 They obey about 70% of the time.

-- Dogs learn new commands within 25-40 tries.
+- And now we’re down a bit: Dogs learn new commands within 25-40 tries.
 They obey around 50% of the time.
 (Greyhounds fall into this Tier – and it’s pretty accurate)

-- Dogs learn new commands after 40-80 times (get the patience out).
+- Get the patience out: Dogs learn new commands after 40-80 times.
 They obey around 40% of the time.

 - You need over ONE HUNDRED times to teach a new command.
 And obedience?
 Maybe 30% of the time.